Strike it Rich

 The first team to successfully make it past all 7 screens is asked one final question (known as the "Strike it Rich Question").
-If they answer it correctly, they win the game and go on to play the bonus round.
+If they answer it incorrectly, all earned prizes in that game are lost and control defaults to the opposing team, but if their answer is correct, they win the game and go on to play the bonus round.

 One member of the winning team plays the top row of screens, the other plays the bottom row.
 On each turn, the team chooses whether to reveal the top or bottom screen, one of which contains a dollar sign while the other contains a bandit.
 Before the start of the bonus round, the team decides what prize they want to play for.
 They can either: